Cunningham’s three TD passes key Nederland's rout of Santa Fe - Port Arthur News

 When Cunningham wasn’t finding open receivers, shifty halfback Josh Mazyck was slicing through the Indians defense for 111 yards, including an 18-yard burst late in the third period.

 “Nederland is a good football team.
-Adversity is something we have to learn to overcome,” said Bentley, who will take his team to Dayton for another district contest next Friday.
+Adversity is something we have to learn to overcome,” said Bentley.

 — By Bill Beck, Galveston County Daily News